@safe (IR Borrow Checker)

-@auto is an experimental, compiler-IR-based borrow checker intended as a development tripwire for ordinary Julia code.
+@safe is an experimental, compiler-IR-based borrow checker intended as a development tripwire for ordinary Julia code.
 On function entry it borrow-checks the current specialization and caches the result so subsequent calls are fast.
-The cache key includes the active @auto options (so e.g. a later call with scope=:module will not be skipped just because scope=:function previously checked the same specialization).
+The cache key includes the active @safe options (so e.g. a later call with scope=:module will not be skipped just because scope=:function previously checked the same specialization).

 Warning